 Q: Does DBCC FREEPROCCACHE impact a single database or SQL Server instance?

 Ans: DBCC FREEPROCCACHE clears the plan cache for every database, which impacts the entire SQL Server instance.
-Restricting the plan cache clearing to a certain database is not an option.
-To target cached plans connected to certain objects, you can employ alternative techniques like DBCC FREEPROCCACHE with a specified object name.
+Restricting the plan cache clearing to a particular database is not an option.
+To target cached plans connected to specific objects, you can employ alternative techniques like DBCC FREEPROCCACHE with a specified object name.

 Q: Are there any alternatives to query optimization with DBCC FREEPROCCACHE?